DaniNedo/daninedo.github.io/_posts/2019-08-03-assemblylanguage.md

                               104 ;	main.c: 13: }
 000011 81               [ 4]  105 	ret
 ```
-In the section 7.4 Instruction Set of the P.M. we can identify all the OP codes of the instructions, let's
+In the section **7.4 Instruction Set** of the P.M. we can identify all the OP codes of the instructions, let's
-analize, for example, the line 93 of the main.lst file:
+analize, for example, the line 93 of the _main.lst_ file:
 ```
 000000 35 20 50 07      [ 1]   92 	mov	0x5007+0, #0x20
 ```
 We already know what this line does and now if we look at the OP code for the `mov`
-instruction is easy to decode the HEX bytes at the begining of the line.
+instruction is easy to decode the hex bytes at the begining of the line.
 `00000` is the address offset added to the base address which the `.area Code` indicates.
-This base value (00008024) can be find in the main.map file.
+This base value (`00008024`) can be find in the _main.map_ file.

-Next we have `35` which is the OP code in HEX for the `mov` instruction.
+Next we have `35` which is the identifier for the `mov` instruction.
 After that
 we see the two arguments passed to instruction: the value to set `20` (`#0x20`) and
 the location `50` (Most Significant) and `07` (Least Significant).

 ![MOV instruction decoding](/img/movOPcode.JPG)

-Finally we can take a look at the main.hex file:
+Finally we can take a look at the _main.hex_ file:
 ```
 :048000008200800773
 :10800700AE00002707724F00005A26F9AE0000277E